-Recently, Tom got some good news: his first published photo, "Hard Times," has appeared in the Swamp Lily Review.
+Recently, Tom also got some good news: his first published photo, "Hard Times," has appeared in The Swamp Lily Review.
 You can view it now in his "Low Down" gallery.
-Tom's major influence in the world of photography is Ralph Eugene Meatyard, who played masterfully with the formal aspects of photography (e.g., "the pencil of nature") in order to capture fresh emotions, inspirations, and narrative arcs.
+One of Tom's major influences in the world of photography is Ralph Eugene Meatyard, who played masterfully with the formal aspects of photography (e.g., "the pencil of nature") so as to capture wildly fresh emotions, inspirations, and narrative arcs.
 Like J Henry Fair says, "whether it's Mayan ruins or a ruined factory, they both are icons of the civilization that produced them, and they tell a story."
 Tom also agrees wholeheartedly with W.J.T.
-Mitchell who claims that in order to truly grasp the power of images we can't understand them solely as inert objects; instead, we should experience them as beings in their own rights who possess their very own needs, drives, and desires.
+Mitchell who claims that, in order to truly grasp the power of images, we shouldn't understand them solely as inert objects; instead, we need to experience them as living beings in their own rights--ones who possess their very own needs, drives, and desires.

 When he's not hunting for new pic-worthy locations, Tom is a university professor and poet who wrote a critical book on contemporary poetry and its relationship to computer-driven new media (Poetic Acts & New Media, UPA 2006).
 His poetry has been published in zines such as MARGIE, Soundings East, Notre Dame Review, Columbia Poetry Review, and Poetry Southeast; his critical articles have appeared in Pedagogy, The Journal of Film & Video, Disability Studies Quarterly, Horror Studies, and the Journal of the Fantastic in the Arts, among others.